direktiv-workflows/equinix-workflows/README.md

 # Sample Equinix Workflows for K3s deployment using Ansible

+The Equinix workflow example will provision bare metal servers on the equinix Metal platform using Python code provided by Equinix Metal.
+It will verify the connectivity to the machines before deploying a k3s (lightweight Kubernetes platform) to the machines using an Ansible playbook available from the Equinix Metal Ansible playbook repository.
+It will also rotate the passwords on the newly provisioned machines and store these in a Hashicorp Vault.
+Finally, it will send a Slack message to a channel with the `.kubeconfig` information to allow a user to connect to the K8S platform.
+Any errors or execeptions will be created as incidents in ServiceNow.

-## Description
+## Workflow Overview

 The orchestration policy built has the following flow:

-1.  provision-machines.yaml (starts the provisioning) by taking the input described in the [Input](#Input)) section below.
+1.  `provision-machines.yaml` (starts the provisioning) by taking the input described in the [Input](#Input)) section below.
 The first step of the workflow will provision machines using [Python API](https://deploy.equinix.com/developers/docs/metal/libraries/python/).
 This code running is in the provision-machines.yaml.metal-python.py Python script and run serverless as a container in Direktiv
 2. The next step of the policy will check the status of the machine using the Metal API.
 The workflow is run as a subflow from the master workflow (called check-machine-status.yaml)
 3. Once the machine are confirmed to be up and running, another subflow is used to check SSH connectivity (check-connectivity.yaml)
 4. If the machines are all reachable, Direktiv generates a "com.equinix.password.update" event FOR EACH device, which will kick of a workflow ASYNCRHONOUSLY to update the password for the device in HashiCorp Vault (the workflow is called change-passwords.yaml)